Father Joseph Galko

 In 2007, another victim approached the Diocese of Allentown and reported that he was abused as a 13-year-old at St. Anne’s School in Bethlehem, Pennsylvania.
 The was asked to carry some things to the rectory, where he met Galko, who quickly befriended the boy.
 While the boy was in 8th grade at the school, Galko often had him come to the rectory, where he plied the boy with alcohol and engaged him in mutual fondling/stimulation once the boy was intoxicated.
 According to the documents reviewed by the grand jury, Galko admitted to the allegation when confronted by the Diocese of Allentown.
 We believe this admission likely served as the basis for the involuntary laicization petition sent to the Vatican by the Diocese of Allentown.

-That Galko was on administrative leave for 22 years (1988-2010), no doubt receiving benefits from the Diocese of Allentown, is particularly disturbing.
-Despite the knowledge that he posed a danger to those around him, the Diocese of Allentown no doubt did little to no monitoring of Galko during this time period (based upon statements made by the Diocese of Allentown in the case of other priests that there is no diocesan monitoring of accused priests not in active ministry), and left the Allentown community vulnerable to additional abuse.
+Galko was on administrative leave for 22 years (1988-2010), no doubt receiving benefits from the Diocese of Allentown.
+Despite the knowledge that he posed a danger to those around him, the Diocese of Allentown reportedly did little to no monitoring of Galko during this time period and left the Allentown community vulnerable to additional abuse.

-Galko is believed to be alive and still residing in the Allentown area.
+Galko is believed to be residing in the Allentown area.